Call Detail

 Artists are responsible for:

-• Secure packing of artwork
+• Securely packing all artwork for shipment.

 SHIPPING REIMBURSEMENT